Text Processing: Part 1

 7 23 165 operating-systems.csv

-We can use the head command to output, by default, the first ten lines of a file.
-Since our file is only seven lines long, we can use the -n option to change the default number of lines:
+We can use the head command to output the first ten lines of a file.
+Since our file is only seven lines long, we can use the -n option to change the default number of lines.
+In the following example, I print the first three lines of the file:

 Command: